 Three other oilfields were discovered in the Jeanne d'Arc Basin during the 1980s: Terra Nova, White Rose, and Hebron.
 The Terra Nova oilfield began operating in 2002 and is estimated to hold 354 million barrels of recoverable oil, while White Rose entered production in 2005 and holds approximately 286 million barrels of oil.
-The final field, Hebron, will begin production in 2017, although construction work for the project will likely start in 2012.
+The final field, Hebron, is scheduled to begin production in 2017, and construction work for the project began in 2012.
 Officials estimate Hebron holds about 700 million barrels of oil, making it the second largest known commercial oilfield in Newfoundland and Labrador.

 Because the province's oil reserves are non-renewable, each oilfield will produce for a finite amount of time.
 Hebron is estimated to produce oil for 25 years, Hibernia for 20, White Rose for 15, and Terra Nova for 10.
 However, Husky Oil, Petro-Canada, and other petroleum companies are exploring other offshore sites for undiscovered oil reserves.
 Of particular interest are the Grand Banks, the Labrador shelf, and areas off Newfoundland's west and south coasts.